awsdocs/amazon-workspaces-administration-guide/doc_source/encrypt-workspaces.md

-# Encrypt a WorkSpace<a name="encrypt-workspaces"></a>
+# Launch an Encrypted WorkSpace<a name="encrypt-workspaces"></a>

 Amazon WorkSpaces is integrated with the AWS Key Management Service \(AWS KMS\)\.
 This enables you to encrypt storage volumes of WorkSpaces using customer master keys \(CMK\)\.
-When you launch a WorkSpace, you have the option to encrypt the root volume \(C: drive\) and the user volume \(D: drive\)\.
-This ensures that the data stored at rest, disk I/O to the volume, and snapshots created from the volumes are all encrypted\.
+When you launch a WorkSpace, you can encrypt the root volume \(for Microsoft Windows, the C: drive, for Linux, /\) and the user volume \(for Windows, the D: drive; for Linux, /home\)\.
+Doing so ensures that the data stored at rest, disk I/O to the volume, and snapshots created from the volumes are all encrypted\.

 ## Prerequisites<a name="encryption_prerequisites"></a>